Silencing women is not the prophetic way

 Narrated Sahl bin Sa’d:

 People used to offer the prayer with the Prophet (ﷺ) with their waist-sheets tied round their necks because of the shortness of the sheets and the women were ordered not to lift their heads till the men had sat straight.
 (Bukhari)

 Even with the possibility that men’s awrah might become visible, the Prophet (peace be on him) did not build a wall.
-Unfortunately, erecting barriers is still common today and reflects that this mentality is still in operation in parts of the UK still.
+Unfortunately, erecting barriers in today’ society reflects that this mentality is still in operation in parts of the UK .

 Instead of erecting a wall, the Prophet (peace be on him) built taqwa (the fear of Allah) in their hearts.
 It is problematic that due to our failure in establishing taqwa, we started building artificial Taqwa.